 Now I’m glad to say that my days of throwing bananas in the bin are long behind me!

 This is a great recipe for using up your overripe bananas.
 It makes a great energy giving breakfast or after-school refreshment on a hot day.
-If you are doing the latter, my simple oat biscuits or these apple and oatmeal cookies would be a lovely accompaniment!
+If you are doing the latter, my simple oat biscuits would be a lovely accompaniment!

 Frozen banana and peanut butter smoothie